bevyengine/bevy-website/content/learn/book/intro/the-three-letters.md

     Blue,
 }

 /// A "marker" component for entities which represents a player.
+This contains no data.
-/// This contains no data and functions as a "tag".
+/// It behaves like a "tag" in the ECS / stores no data on the entity.
 #[derive(Component)]
 struct Player;
 ```